 Man’s best friend really is a great companion – and a lot of fun – and keeping your dog healthy is part of the deal.
 You need to make sure he or she gets the right exercise.
 Usually, some running is great, not just for the dog but for you too.
 To make your runs easier, make sure to get a running dog lead.
 Besides, it is also important for your pup to have a comfortable memory foam bed, and perhaps most important, you need to make sure your dog is given the right food.

 Veg for Dogs

-Vegetables in general are fine for dogs, and in fact can provide a wealth of nutrients and vitamins that they may not get elsewhere.
+Vegetables, in general, are fine for dogs, and in fact, can provide a wealth of nutrients and vitamins that they may not get elsewhere.
 Swede – and its close relative the turnip – is a good choice of vegetable for dogs, especially raw and perhaps with other green vegetables.
 The butternut squash and carrot are other great vegetables that they can eat as well.

 It is strongly advised you wash any vegetables before you give them to your dog, to get rid of traces of pesticide or other chemicals, and that you mash or cut it into small pieces before feeding.
 You can add it to the dog’s food if you wish, but be careful not to give the dog too much – a little and often is better than a lot once in a while.